longshotlabs/meteor-template-extension/README.md

 $ meteor add aldeed:template-extension
 ```

+## Compatibility

+- Use a 3.x.x release with Meteor 1.0.x or Meteor 1.1.x
+- Use a 4.x.x release with Meteor 1.2+

 ## Template.forEach(callback)

 Call `callback` once for each defined template.
 Generally, you'll want to call this in a `Meteor.startup` function or sometime after all templates have been loaded.

+## Template.forEachCurrentlyRenderedInstance(callback)

+Call `callback` once for each template instance that is currently rendered.

 ## Template.onCreated / Template.onRendered / Template.onDestroyed